 - Sore throat

-There is currently no vaccine to prevent COVID-19, however, supply is currently limited and a phased approach is being implemented.
+There are vaccines available to prevent COVID-19, however, supply is currently limited and a phased approach is being implemented.
 The best way to prevent illness is to avoid being exposed to this virus.
-However, as a reminder, JCHD always recommends everyday preventive actions to help prevent the spread of respiratory diseases, including:
+JCHD always recommends everyday preventive actions to help prevent the spread of respiratory diseases, including: